Trees of Graphs as Boundaries of Hyperbolic Groups: -trees of graphs and their decompositions into core and arms

-Let $L=(e^\circ_n)_{n\in Z}$ be a line in $\Theta[{\mathcal V}]$, and for each $n$ denote by $t_n$ this black vertex of $T$ for which $e_n^\circ$ is a punctured edge of $\Gamma_{t_n}^\circ$, and by $u_n$ the unique white vertex of $T$ adjacent to both $t_{n-1}$ and $t_n$.
+Let $L=(e^\circ_n)_{n\in \Z}$ be a line in $\Theta[{\mathcal V}]$, and for each $n$ denote by $t_n$ this black vertex of $T$ for which $e_n^\circ$ is a punctured edge of $\Gamma_{t_n}^\circ$, and by $u_n$ the unique white vertex of $T$ adjacent to both $t_{n-1}$ and $t_n$.
 The bi-infinite sequence

-is then a (bi-infinite) combinatorial geodesic in $T$, which we denote by $\gamma_L$ and call \emph{the geodesic induced by $L$.} We make a record of the following properties of lines and their induced geodesics, whose straightforward proofs we omit.
+is then a (bi-infinite) combinatorial geodesic in $T$, which we denote by $\gamma_L$ and call \emph{the geodesic induced by $L$.} (We view such geodesics as subsets in the vertex set $V_T$ rather than as sequences, so that a shift of the indices or reversal of the order of terms yields the same geodesic.)
+We make a record of the following properties of lines and their induced geodesics, whose straightforward proofs we omit.
 (These proofs are based on the easily seen observation that lines, viewed as sequences of appearances of edges from $\Gamma$, are periodic.)

 \begin{lem} \lemlabel{V.4.1} \begin{enumerate} \item[(1)] Given two distinct lines $L_1\ne L_2$ in $\Theta[{\mathcal V}]$, their corresponding geodesics $\gamma_{L_1},\gamma_{L_2}$ either coincide, or have bounded intersection in $T$ (including the case of empty intersection).
 In particular, the doubleton subsets $\partial\gamma_{L_1},\partial\gamma_{L_2}$ in $\partial T$ either coincide or are disjoint. \item[(2)] There is a universal finite bound on the cardinality of a set of lines $L$ in $\Theta[{\mathcal V}]$ which share the corresponding doubletons $\partial\gamma_L$. \end{enumerate} \end{lem}